ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/notificationforwarder/_index.md

         event.payload = json_payload
-        event.summary = "this is a one-line summary which will be used to write a log"
+        event.summary = "this is a one-line summary which will be used to write a log" if event.eventopts['NOTIFICATIONTYPE'] == "DOWNTIMEEND":
+            event.discard()
+        elif event.eventopts['NOTIFICATIONTYPE'] == "DOWNTIMECANCELLED":
+            event.discard(silently=False)
 ```
-The class name is by default the argument of the *\-\-forwarder* parameter with the first letter in upper case plus "Formatter".
-An alternative is to use the parameter *\-\-formatter*.
+The class name is, by default, derived from the argument provided to the *\-\-forwarder* parameter with the first letter capitalized, followed by "Formatter".
+Alternatively, the parameter *\-\-formatter* can be used.
 The formatter class must have a method *format_event*.
 This method is called with an event object, which has an attribute *event.eventopts*.
-This is a dictionary where keys and values are taken from the *\-\-eventopt* parameters of the **\\$USER1\\$/notificationforwarder** command.
-The method shall set the attributes *payload* and *summary* of the event object.
+This is a dictionary consisting of keys and values extracted from the *\-\-eventopt* parameters of the **\\$USER1\\$/notificationforwarder** command.
+The method should then set the attributes *payload* and *summary* of the event object.
+The formatter also has the ability to decide not forwarded an event at all.
+If if chooses to halt the processing of an event, it can invoke the method *discard()*.
+The event will then simply be dropped without any trace.
+Invoking *discard* with the parameter *silently=False* will log a discard message in the log file.
+If event.summary has not yet been created, a dump of the raw event will be written.

 A skeleton for the *forwarder.py* looks like this: